ScratchAddons/website-v2/content/docs/localization/joining-the-localization-team.md

 If you don't own a Scratch account, please send an email to `translation@scratchaddons.com` instead.

+Do not create a new Scratch account just to fulfill this requirement.
+Instead, send an email to the address above.
+New scratcher accounts are ignored.

 ### 2. Create a Transifex account
 1. Go to [Transifex open-source Sign up](https://app.transifex.com/signup/open-source/?join_org=scratch-addons&join_project=scratch-addons-extension).
 1. You will be shown Transifex's "Sign up" screen. **DO NOT sign up with Google.**